Levridge-Tory/LevridgeIntegrationDocs/docs/AgronomistEnd-to-EndScenarios.md

-﻿# CRM End-to-End Scenarios
+﻿# Agronomist End-to-End Scenarios

 ## Overview
-1. *Planned to Sales Agreement* - sales tool within CRM used to price product and transition growers into contracts.
+1. *Planned to Sales Agreement* - sales tool within CE used to price product and transition growers into contracts.
 2. *Fertilizer Calculator* - utility that allows a salesperson to determine and calculate fertilizer requirements such as what product best fits the need of the customer and how much of that product is needed to fulfill the order (some work order is still needed and is anticipated to be ready in Fall 2020).
 3. *Sales Order Process* - integration of all Levridge pieces, specifically split billing, and its close integration with sales orders in F&O.
 ### Process #1: Planned to Sales Agreement
-There are three separate methods of kicking off a planned sales agreement with CRM:
+There are three separate methods of kicking off a planned sales agreement with CE:
 1. Batch plans
 2. Regular plans
 3. Proposals